Here’s how to try every major streaming service for free during the coronavirus quarantine

 This streaming service is geared toward Blaxploitation movie lovers.
 Aside from baadasssss cinema, there is also original content, mostly by African-American creators.
 Check it out for seven days.

-Cinephiles with discerning taste might get a kick of 14 days of free Criterion fare.
+Cinephiles with discerning taste might get a kick out of 14 days of free Criterion fare.

 Anime fiends can indulge in My Hero Academia, Dragon Ball Super, and all the other Japanese anime and manga-centric entertainment they love.
 Get started with a two-week free trial.

 Comic book enthusiasts can stream shows like Harley Quinn, Titans, and more from the DC Comics world for seven days without being billed.
+(There are also 25,000 comic books to choose from, if you’re in the mood to read.)

-Thrill seekers who aren’t too overwhelmed by current real life circumstances can get a sampling of this horror-based streaming service for seven days.
+Thrill seekers who aren’t too overwhelmed by current real-life circumstances can get a sampling of this horror-based streaming service for seven days.

 Wrestling fans can live out their aggression vicariously through pay-per-view events as well as general smackdowns, starting with a one-month trial.